top of page

 It can be concluded that although the rate for the ‘wealthier’ NPOs (i.e., with more than 500,000 EUR in assets) within the new progressive system ‘only’ increases from 0.17 % to 0.45 %, this can lead up to a tripling of the taxes to be paid.
 This is undoubtedly a significant legislative change.

-If you have any questions or concerns related to non-profit law, Antoine DRUETZ, Partner, and his team will gladly assist your organisation.
+If you have any questions or concerns about non-profit law, Antoine DRUETZ, Partner, and his team will gladly assist your organisation.

 Valérie HAVAUX